 But often the bones are all mixed together, making it difficult to determine how many skeletons are in each grave, let alone identify the remains.

 Most of the typical identification procedures (fingerprints, dental analyses, clothing, morphological data etc.) are also not feasible.
 So, investigators often rely on DNA analyses to identify these remains.

 Everyone’s DNA is different.
 We each inherit some DNA from our mother and some from our father.
 From generation to generation this DNA is recombined (mixed), to make us all unique.

-However, there is some DNA that doesn’t recombine and remains unchanged from generation to generation.
-This is the paternally inherited Y-DNA and the maternally inherited mitochondrial DNA.
-Both of these types of DNA are invaluable for genetic analyses, especially for going back multiple generations.
+However, paternally inherited Y-DNA and the maternally inherited mitochondrial DNA doesn’t not recombine.
+This DNA remains unchanged from generation to generation, and becomes invaluable for genetic analyses, especially for going back multiple generations.

 Y-DNA is the DNA located on the Y chromosome – the sex chromosome present in males.
 Men have one copy of the Y chromosome and one copy of the X chromosome per cell.
-While women carry two copies of the X chromosome per cell.
+Women carry two copies of the X chromosome per cell.

 Men that are paternally related within the last few generations have identical or very similar Y-DNA STR profiles.
-This provides an accurate way to trace paternal lineages, and by matching to paternal reference samples (e.g. a son or grandson of a missing man) it’s possible to confirm the identity of unknown remains.
+This provides an accurate way to trace paternal lineages.
+And, it’s possible to confirm the identity of unknown remains by matching Y-STR profiles to paternal reference samples (e.g. a son or grandson of a missing man).

 Mitochondrial DNA analysis